Last Updated on: 2nd September 2023, 06:31 pm

-Strawberries are surprisingly low in sugar, considering how sweet they taste.
-While hermit crabs always need variety in their diet, strawberries should be kept in rotation as an occasional snack.
+Strawberries are low in sugar, considering how sweet they taste.
+While hermit crabs always seek dietary diversity, strawberries should be offered in rotation as an occasional treat.

-The only risky component of strawberries is the tops, as farmers spray these with herbicides and pesticides, which are toxic.
-Shopping organic and washing the strawberry tops removes this threat.
+The only risky part of strawberries is the tops, as farmers spray them with herbicides and pesticides, which are toxic.
+Getting organic strawberries and washing them under the tap removes this threat.

 Do Hermit Crabs Like Strawberries?

 Every hermit crab is unique, so it’s difficult to say that all of them will enjoy a particular food.
 Strawberries are as close as any food to being universally adored due to their unique texture, taste, and aroma.

 You’ll soon discover if your hermit crabs are fond of strawberries.
 Place some in the tank immediately before or after your hermit crabs wake up.
 They will likely descend upon the food dish.

 Like all berries, strawberries are porous and absorb moisture in the air, so they’ll spoil in a hot and humid environment.
 So, remove the strawberries before they start to release mold spores.